 Document, Discover and Interoperate

-The Data Documentation Initiative (DDI) is an international effort to create a standard to describe statistical and social science data.
+The Data Documentation Initiative (DDI) is an international standard for describing statistical and social science data.
 Documenting data with DDI facilitates interpretation and understanding -- both by humans and computers.
 The freely available international DDI standard describes data that result from observational methods in the social, behavioral, economic, and health sciences.
 Use DDI to Document, Discover, and Interoperate!

 Why Use DDI?